A volunteer led local museum in North Berwick, East Lothian, Scotland

 Welcome to Object of The Month, a new way to enjoy the Coastal Communities Museum when the museum is closed.
 We will be selecting some of our most interesting objects and artefacts to share.

-Bondagers and the ‘Ugli’ Hat
+Bondagers and the ‘Ugli’ Ha

 Bondagers and the ‘Ugli’ hat